 Most higher education institutions continue to struggle with collecting and reporting on comprehensive, up-to-date faculty activity information — a key requirement for accreditation, faculty reviews, promotion and tenure processes, and strategic reporting.
 And these activities are not optional.

 “If you’re asking faculty for basically the same information multiple times, what are the odds you’re going to get the same information over time when different people ask?
 And what’s the likelihood of actually getting the information when you ask?
 We’ve made it so that we just ask faculty for it once, and then it can be spit out of the system in different formats and templates.”

 “It’s not just about efficiency — it’s about actually getting the information and having more accurate information,” Bartel said.

-In a Watermark survey conducted this spring, 69% of respondents from Master’s Colleges & Universities indicated they’re still using paper-based, homegrown, or folder/file management solutions to manage faculty review processes.
-These types of processes have proven challenging as faculty and staff made the transition to remote work and online teaching, and accelerated the shift to digital systems for important university procedures.
+In a Watermark survey conducted in 2020, 69% of respondents from master’s colleges and universities indicated they’re still using paper-based, homegrown, or folder/file management solutions to manage faculty review processes.
+These types of processes have proven challenging as faculty and staff made the transition to remote work and online teaching, and this has accelerated the shift to digital systems for important university procedures.

 “The bar has been set by business-to-consumer applications like TurboTax,” Bartel said.
 “How often are people actually interacting with Microsoft Word files in their personal lives?
 They fill things out on the web.
-This is just part of embracing technology, as by and large faculty now expect.”
+This is just part of embracing technology, as, by and large, faculty now expect.”

 Watermark’s team worked closely with its partner institutions to gather feedback on the problems they face in faculty activity reporting, and faculty buy-in was consistently named the number one challenge in getting a digital system up and running quickly.
 When faculty are asked to spend as much as eight hours simply entering their CV data into a database, it’s not surprising when other work takes priority.

 CV Imports removes the majority of that burden from faculty by using a guided experience to streamline the process of entering the accomplishments and credentials detailed in a faculty member’s curriculum vitae.
 Faculty Success (formerly Digital Measures)’ new technology makes data entry five times faster, so faculty members are free to focus their time on teaching, service, and research efforts.